 If this appears to be straightforward, it is.
-In Windows, finding your Router's IP address is a three-step process that isn't significantly more difficult in other operating systems.
+Finding your Router's IP address in Windows is a three-step process that isn't significantly more difficult in other operating systems.
 Don't be alarmed; your grandmother could figure it out—the steps below to help you find the IP address in your device.

 In Windows, look up your Router's IP address: